Rieber: Big crowd? Wait till Mariano, then Jeter

 “Do you think relievers belong in the Hall of Fame?” a fan asked me the other day.

 Another lock?
-That Yankees fans will turn out in droves next July 21 to see Mariano get in.
-And the crowd for Jeter 2020 will be absolutely bonkers and will stretch the resources of this town of 1,800 like never before.
+That Yankees fans will turn out in droves next July 21 to see the closer get in.
+The crowd for Jeter 2020 will be absolutely bonkers and will stretch the resources of this town of 1,800 like never before.

 “It’ll definitely handle it and it’ll do a great job doing it,” said Haney, who has owned the bat business here since 1993.
 “But Ripken, we were parking cars in farmers’ fields like way outside of town.
 I mean like way outside of town.
 It was unbelievable.”